snytkine/snytkine.github.io/_bind/features.md

 **this.currentUser** = userAccount

-Naturally it will be a disaster if the instance of such controller is shared between two or most different Http Requests.
+Naturally it will be a disaster if the instance of such controller is shared between two or more different Http Requests.

 There will be a potential for an async method to set the value this.currentUser then call another async method and while that other async method is being executed another request may come in and end up using this.currentUser value which was set previously for someone else.